St Barths is open again to ALL travel and tourism!

 Q Are shops, restaurants and water sports and other activities open this summer?

 A Yes – Life on the island has returned to normal.
-Island beaches are open without restriction, restaurants and boutiques are operating as usual, houses of worship are open and holding services, and nautical activities as well as the other services to which you are accustomed are being provided as usual.
+Island beaches are open without restriction, restaurants* and boutiques are operating as usual, houses of worship are open and holding services, and nautical activities as well as the other services to which you are accustomed are being provided as usual.
 Some of the larger hotels will remain closed until October.
-We can provide you with a full “summer” restaurant list if required.
+We can provide you with a full “summer” restaurant list if required. *As of August 1st, all restaurants and bars must close by midnight until further notice.

 Q Will I have to quarantine on return to my country of residence?